siyue-zhang/DiffEmbed/README.md

 ```
 LLM2Vec adopts in-batch negatives as default.
 We haved added a RepllamaLoss (mimicing [Tevatron](https://github.com/texttron/tevatron/blob/main/src/tevatron/retriever/tevax/loss.py) loss calculation) to disable in-batch negatives and support explict negative documents.
 This is designed to fit the samples of msmarco-w-instructions.

-> Hints: do remeber to check the GPU ids set in experiments/run_supervised.py.
+> Hints: remeber to check the GPU ids set in experiments/run_supervised.py.

 ### Evaluate